CPI Pearl Harbor Field School

 View Slides: Alcatraz Fall 2017 Team Last Week & Graduation

 "Working at Alcatraz" Concrete Construction Magazine, January 2015

 "Preserving Concrete on 'The Rock'" American Society of Civil Engineers

 by Kevin Wilcox, June 3, 2014

 "Hidden History Found Beneath Alcatraz" BBC News: Science & Environment, by Rebecca Morelle, February 26, 2014

-We invite partnerships with agencies, organizations, and companies to achieve common goals
+We invite agencies, organizations, and companies to partner with us to achieve common goals.

 Our Commitment to People